 Can a permanent tooth filling stay for a lifetime?

 Depending on the material used, a permanent filling can last up to 30 years.
 Gold fillings last 15-30 years.
 Silver amalgam fillings last 10- 15 years, and composite resin fillings last about 5-7 years.

-Your dentist can decide on one of the best treatment plan for your situation.
-Talk to your dentist about all of your options when dealing with pain in tooth with a root canal.
-A removal and refill of the material in the roots (gutta- percha), may help solve any problems you are having.
+Your dentist can decide on one of the best treatment plans for your situation.
+Talk to your dentist about your options when dealing with pain in the tooth with a root canal.
+A removal and refill of the material in the roots (gutta- percha) may help solve any problems you have.
 The course of action depends on the severity of the damage.

 Paying for Composite Fillings